dendibakh/perf-book/chapters/8-Optimizing-Memory-Accesses/8-2 Cache-Friendly Data Structures.md

 By default, stay away from data structures that rely on pointers, e.g. linked lists or trees.
 When traversing elements, they require additional memory accesses to follow the pointers.
 If the maximum number of elements is relatively small and known at compile time, C++ `std::array` might be a better option than `std::vector`.
 If you need an associative container but don't need to store the elements in sorted order, `std::unordered_map` should be faster than `std::map`.
 A good step-by-step guide for choosing appropriate C++ containers can be found in [@fogOptimizeCpp, Section 9.7 Data structures, and container classes].

 Sometimes, it's more efficient to store pointers to contained objects, instead of objects themselves.
 Consider a situation when you need to store many objects in an array while the size of each object is big.
 In addition, the objects are frequently shuffled, removed, and inserted.
 Storing objects in an array will require moving large chunks of memory every time the order of objects is changed, which is expensive.
 In this case, it's better to store pointers to objects in the array.
 This way, only the pointers are moved, which is much cheaper.
 However, this approach has its drawbacks.
 It requires additional memory for the pointers and introduces an additional level of indirection.

-If your data structure is accessed by multiple threads, consider using lock-free data structures.
-They are designed to avoid the overhead of locks and are often faster than their lock-based counterparts.
-However, they are much more difficult to implement and debug.

 ### Packing the Data